top of page

 The Church of St James the Less, New Mills

-The murals were in a poor condition, suffering from surface and structural damage to the decorative surface and substrate.
-They required conservation treatment to stabilise their condition and restore a ‘unified and aesthetically pleasing’ appearance, in preparation for the buildings refurbishment and conversion into a community arts centre.
+The murals were in poor condition, suffering from surface and structural damage to the decorative surface and substrate.
+They required conservation treatment to stabilise their condition and restore a ‘unified and aesthetically pleasing’ appearance, in preparation for the building's refurbishment and conversion into a community arts centre.

-The murals had been overpainted in the past and this later addition had severely deteriorated and required careful removal to reveal the original surface beneath.
-Further treatments included cleaning of the painted surface, consolidation of blown and detatching plaster, filling of cracks and losses, retouching of fills and regilding of detail.
+The murals had been overpainted in the past, and this later addition had severely deteriorated and required careful removal to reveal the original surface beneath.
+Further treatments included cleaning of the painted surface, consolidation of blown and detaching plaster, filling of cracks and losses, retouching of fills and regilding of detail.

 Mural surface before and after cleaning